How To Claim Compensation As The Victim Of GBH

 So, we can see that the injuries that are typically suffered by a victim of ABH are less serious than those suffered by a GBH victim.
 If you need to make an assault claim as a victim of ABH or GBH, we can likely help you.
-Speak to our claims team to find out how we can assist you in moving your claim forward.
+We provide a no-obligation review in GBH victim compensation claims.
+Please call today if you’d like to know more about how we can help.

 Reporting Incidents Of GBH To The Police

 Before you can make a criminal injury claim, you will need to have reported the attack to the relevant police force.
 The police operate a general procedure for reporting all types of assaults.
 The level of assault is judged on the injuries that the victim has suffered.
 This could be common assault, ABH or GBH.
 All of these are criminal offences that will need to be reported to the police.

 Once you have reported the crime to the police, if you wish to move on to make a compensation claim, please call our claims team and explain your situation to them, they will be able to help you further.

 If you are assaulted at work, by a co-worker or a member of the public, then there are certain actions you should consider taking.